 Discrimination in the Military.
+The U.S. military had long criminalized homosexual sodomy.
 During World War II, the Armed Forces decided for the first time to exclude gay people as a class from military service.
 Officials put in place new screening mechanisms designed to identify homosexuals during the induction process.
 Military authorities also collaborated with local police to monitor gay bars near bases; servicemen caught in these establishments risked discharge.
-Berube, Coming Out Under Fire 2, 8-18, 121-126, 143-148, 260-262; Boyd, Wide-Open Town 113-117.
+ALLAN BERUBE, COMING OUT UNDER FIRE: THE HISTORY OF GAY MEN AND WOMEN IN WORLD WAR TWO 3 (1990); BOYD, WIDE-OPEN TOWN 113-117.
 In the Women's Army Corps, formal and informal investigations led to the discharge of suspected lesbians during and after the war.
 Leisa D. Meyer, Creating GI Jane: Sexuality and Power in the Women's Army Corps During World War II 169-178 (1996).

 Despite these barriers to service, many gay men and lesbians served heroically in the military during the War.
+See Berube, Coming Out Under Fire 2, 8-18, 121-126, 143-148, 260-262.
 But the Veterans Administration denied G.I.
 Bill benefits to soldiers undesirably discharged for being homosexual.
 These gay veterans thus were denied the educational, housing, and readjustment allowances provided to millions of their peers.
-See MARGOT CANADAY, THE STRAIGHT STATE: SEXUALITY AND CITIZENSHIP IN TWENTIETH-CENTURY AMERICA 140-141, 146-147 (2009).
+See Margot Canaday, The Straight State: Sexuality and Citizenship in Twentieth-Century America 140-141, 146-147 (2009).

-Discrimination in the Federal Government.
-The persecution of gay men and lesbians dramatically increased at every level of government after the War.
+Discrimination in the Federal Government. persecution of gay men and lesbians dramatically increased at every level of government after the War.
 In 1950, following Senator Joseph McCarthy's denunciation of the employment of gay people in the State Department, a Senate subcommittee conducted a special investigation into "the employment of homosexuals and other sex perverts in government."
-S. Rep. No. 81-241, at 1 (1950).
+S. REP. No. 81-241, at 1 (1950).
 The subcommittee recommended excluding gay men and lesbians from all federal employment.
-To support this recommendation, the subcommittee stated that "those who engage in overt acts of perversion lack the emotional stability of normal persons," that homosexuals "constitute security risks," and that "[t]hese perverts will frequently attempt to entice normal individuals to engage in perverted practices."
+To support this recommendation, the subcommittee stated that "those who engage in overt acts of perversion lack the emotional stability of normal persons" and that homosexuals "constitute security risks."
 Id. at 3, 4.
+The subcommittee also portrayed homosexuals as predators: "These perverts will frequently attempt to entice normal individuals to engage in perverted practices."
+Id.

-The Senate investigation was only one part of a massive post-war anti-homosexual campaign launched by the federal government.
-Between January 1, 1947, and August 1, 1950, "approximately 1,700 applicants for Federal positions were denied employment because they had a record of homosexuality or other sex perversion," and from 1947 through 1950 over 400 federal employees resigned or were dismissed for the same reasons.
+The Senate investigation and report were only one part of a massive anti-homosexual campaign launched by the federal government after the war.
+Between January 1, 1947, and August 1, 1950, "approximately 1,700 applicants for Federal positions were denied employment because they had a record of homosexuality or other sex perversion," and during the same period over 400 federal employees resigned or were dismissed for the same reasons.
 Id. at 9, 20.
 In 1953, President Eisenhower issued an executive order banning gay men and lesbians from civilian and military employment and requiring federal contractors to ferret out and discharge their homosexual employees or risk losing their contracts.
 Exec.
 Order No. 10,450, 3 C.F.R.
-936 (1949-1953); John D'Emilio, Sexual Politics, Sexual Communities: The Making of a Homosexual Minority, 1940-1970, at 44, 46-47 (1981).
+936 (1949-1953); JOHN D'EMILIO, SEXUAL POLITICS, SEXUAL COMMUNITIES: THE MAKING OF A HOMOSEXUAL MINORITY, 1940-1970, at 44, 46-47 (1981).
 At the height of the McCarthy era, the State Department discharged more homosexuals than communists.
-David K. Johnson, The Lavender Scare: The Cold War Persecution of Gays and Lesbians in the Federal Government 76 (2004).
+DAVID K. JOHNSON, THE LAVENDER SCARE: THE COLD WAR PERSECUTION OF GAYS AND LESBIANS IN THE FEDERAL GOVERNMENT 76 (2004).